 That's much better radio and TV.

-But the Internet put people in their own silos where we don't communicate with each other.
+But the internet put people in their own silos where we don't communicate with each other.

 And half the time, we're disagreeing with the other side because we have a distorted perspective of what they're saying.

-If Alex loves being corrected, you'd think at some point he'd get on air and issue a correction based on the literal thousands of things we've talked about that he's been wrong about, was lying about, or just entirely made up.
+If Alex loves being corrected, you'd think that at some point he'd get on air and issue a correction based on the literal thousands of things we've talked about that he's been wrong about, was lying about, or just entirely made up.

 I imagine his engagement with community notes won't be any better.